openprocurement/openprocurement.auctions.dgf/docs/source/standard/auction.rst

    |ocdsDescription|
    AuctionID should always be the same as the OCID.
 It is included to make the flattened data structure more convenient.

+:dgfID:
+    string

+    Identification number of the auction (also referred to as `lot`) in the XLS of Deposit Guarantee Fund.

 :procuringEntity: